Sobihan/flutter_architecture/README.md

 # flutter_architecture

-Testing MVVM architecture to create a flutter app.
+Testing clean architecture and MVVM to create a flutter quiz app.

 ## Libraries